Extra Bases: Dissecting this week’s diamond action - Portsmouth Daily Times

-PORTSMOUTH — Now that everybody has had their fair share of chocolate after the holiday weekend, the focus shifts to key matchups within the Southern Ohio Conference this week on the baseball and softball diamonds.
+Saturday, the Southeast District announced sectional and district softball pairings, giving area teams a first look at their first round matchups.
+The baseball draw comes next week.

+To say that we’re excited to cover tournament games would be an understatement.
+We’ve got seven days until we can do just that.

-As we enter the fifth week of the spring sports season, take a look at this week’s edition of Extra Bases.
+With one week left before tournament play begins, take a look at this week’s edition of Extra Bases.

 THREE THINGS